 The D&B report demonstrates that B2B companies understand that data plays a crucial role in enabling all the moving parts of a business throughout its relationship with a customer.

 Many of our customers and partners are evolving their strategies to get the right data, context and insights to their teams in real-time to drive revenue with true customer engagement.

-For me, it’s first about breaking down the data silos and helping companies to function as one.
+For us, it’s first about breaking down the data silos and helping companies to function as one.
 Once you achieve that, the world of AI and Machine Learning is yours for the taking.